dotne1/WeatherCLI/README.md

 # WeatherCLI

 A simple command-line tool for fetching and displaying weather information for any city.
+Also includes a minimalistic GUI for user's with a preference.

 ## Table of Contents